neurobin/rnm/rnm.md

 ##INDEX FIELD LENGTH
 An integer value defining the field length of index.
 By default empty field will be filled with 0's.
-For example, if the value is *3*, then index will be *001*, *002*, *003*, etc..
-Different filler (other than 0) can be provided with the *-iff* option.
+For example, if the value is *3*, then indexes will be *001*, *002*, *003*, etc..
+Different filler (other than 0) can be provided with *-iff* option.

 ##REPLACED NAME
 The name can be modified at runtime using replace string.
 Replace string will be parsed to create a new *Name String* rule: */rn/* which can be used in *Name String*.
 If name string is not passed as argument, the new name of the file will be */rn/*. *Replaced Name* is always generated from the old filename (even when name string file is given).

 ##REPLACE STRING
 *Replace String* is of the form:

 ```bash
 /regex/replace/modifier
 ```
 where *regex* is the regex to search for and *replace* is the string to replace with. *Name String* rules are available in *regex* and *replace* part in Replace String.

-There are several special cases for *replace* part:
+Special character sequences for *replace* part:

 1. *&* will be taken as the entire match found by the *regex*.
 2. *\\1*, *\\2* etc.. are the captured groups.
 If you want to isolate a captured group, wrap it around with *{}*.
 For example, if you want to put a digit (2) after captured group *\\1*, you can't use it like *\\12*. *\\12* will mean *12th* captured group not *\\1* appended with a digit (1).
 In this case isolate the captured group with *{}* i.e *\\{1}2*.